Migrations

 - No changing column types

-Why?
-Because there's always a chance that some data has already been created using the old structure.
+This is important because there's always a chance that some data has already been created using the previous schema.
 Changing it would break compatibility.

 Nullability